abarrak/abarrak.github.io/_i18n/en/_posts/2016-6-25-elquoent-ruby.md

 ### **Conclusion**
  Albeit there is a small portion of the book that's outdated, I would argue that the majority of its content is still relevant now and times to come.

- If you're looking for eloquently written material that explores and explains important aspects and background of the Ruby programming language without going into lengthy documentation details, then go with Eloquent Ruby !
+ If you are looking for eloquently written materials that explore and explain many key aspects of Ruby without going into lengthy documentation details, then go with Eloquent Ruby!